Assigned Risk Auto Insurance: Last Resort Coverage Explained

 • Additional liability limits above the state minimum are often not purchasable through the plan

-If you need collision or comprehensive coverage — for example, if you're financing a vehicle — you may need to purchase that separately from a non-standard private insurer outside the assigned risk pool.
+If you need collision or comprehensive coverage — for example, if you're financing a vehicle — you may need to purchase that separately from a non-standard auto insurer outside the assigned risk pool.
 This adds yet another layer of cost.

 Pincher's Pro Tip